TomasVotruba/tomasvotruba.com/source/_posts/2016/2016-12-24-how-to-avoid-inject-thanks-to-decorator-feature-in-nette.md

 ## ...Start with "Why"

 Why am I writing this article?
-I try to improve knowledge interoperability between frameworks by finding the common lowest denominator, so it **is easier to understand and use each other**.
+I try to improve knowledge interoperability between frameworks so it **is easier to understand and use each other**.
+The goal is to discourage Nette- (or any framework-) specific things **in favor of those that may be common**.

-I understand every framework has its own specific way how to solve same issues, but it creates *knowledge vendor lock*.
-So even if I know how to solve some problem in Nette, I cannot do that in Symfony and have to re-learn it again.

 Today, I will try to agree on setter injection with you.